 A request for an EIA Screening Opinion for the Proposed Development was submitted to Argyll and Bute Council (ABC) in August 2021.
-ABC provided a Screening Opinion for the Proposed Development on 22nd March 2022.
-ABC confirmed that an EIA is not required for the Proposed Development in this instance.
-ABC stated that due to the scale and nature of the development, and the quality and sensitivity of its landscape setting, an EA should be submitted with any planning application.
-The EA should address the following matters:
+ABC provided a Screening Opinion for the Proposed Development (see Annex B) on 22nd March 2022 which confirmed that an EIA is not required in this instance, however stated that due to the scale and nature of the development, and the quality and sensitivity of its landscape setting, an EA should be submitted with any planning application.
+They advised that the EA should address the following matters:

 - Landscape and Visual Amenity;

-- Bare land Zone of Theoretical Visibility (ZTV);
+- Bare land Zone of Theoretical Visibility (ZTV) (noted that one has been provided with the screening documents);

 - Land Use designations material to the proposal;

-- Ecology and Nature Conservation surveys;
+- · Ecology and Nature Conservation surveys;

-- Ornithology surveys;
+- · Ornithology surveys;

 - Cultural Heritage;

 - Forestry;

-- · Proposed landscaping and screening to substation compound;
+- Proposed landscaping and screening to substation compound;

 - Design of SuDS proposals to promote biodiversity;

 - Traffic and Transport;

 - Hydrology, Hydrogeology and Soils;

 - Amenity and Health;

 - Recreation and Tourism;

+- A design and access statement; and

 - Construction methodology and waste plan to include noise assessment in respect of construction methodology should any protected species or sensitive receptors be identified within the locality of the proposal that could be adversely impacted by construction noise.